-The Macan was first seen in late 2013 and went on sale in the US in 2015.
-Originally Porsche was going to call the car the Cajun, but switched to Macan – an Indonesian word meaning Tiger, which pretty well describes the little sporty SUV.
+The Macan was first seen in late 2013 and went on sale in the US in 2014 as 2015-year models.
+Originally Porsche was going to call the car the Cajun, but switched to Macan before launch.
+Macan is an Indonesian word meaning Tiger, which pretty well describes the little sporty SUV.
 Early models are now out of warranty and are becoming affordably priced.

 The first step, once you’ve identified a suitable Macan, is to get it thoroughly inspected by a local independent expert.
 The pre-purchase inspection is designed to identify mechanical problems that may not be clearly evident at first glance.
 In the sections below, we’ve extensively highlighted those potential issues to be on the look out for.
 Getting a repair history on the car, if available, is helpful and will instantly identify or eliminate potential problem areas.

 If a seller wont let you inspect the car, walk away.

 Consider who is selling the car.
 If you’re buying from a used car dealer, do your research to learn where the dealer got the car.
 If it’s a dealer that specializes in Porsche, well and good.
 However, if the dealer’s normal trade is low cost mini vans, you need to do some serious research.
 Cars are often traded when they need expensive mechanical repairs.

 So, if you’re in the market for buying a used Porsche Macan, what should you be paying attention to before you commit to buy?

 Potential Mechanical Issues To Look For On A Used Macan